-5. The Switch, callbacks and interrupts¶
+5. Switches, callbacks and interrupts¶

 The pyboard has 2 small switches, labelled USR and RST.
 The RST switch is a hard-reset switch, and if you press it then it restarts the pyboard from scratch, equivalent to turning the power off then back on.